Mandatory Hunter Education

 Step 1: Complete one of the following online classes:

-Step 2: Print your Tennessee Hunter Safety Education Certificate after successfully completing the online course.
+Step 2: Print your Tennessee Hunter Education Certificate after successfully completing the online course.

 Step 3: Go Hunting!